 We are open to suggestions from our volunteers.
-If there is some special skill or interest you have, that you think would benefit the hostel, we will consider it.
+If there are special skills or interests you have that you think would benefit the hostel, we could consider it.

-We have 12 dorm beds on a new outdoor platform.
+We have 14 dorm beds on a new outdoor platform.
 This is also the dorm area for guests.
 All beds have good mosquito nets, and a solid roof, but right next to nature!
 There are also two double dorm beds, where we will accommodate couples as much as possible.
-Plenty of hammocks for relaxing in your off time, and a well equipped kitchen where you'll prepare all your meals.
-The volunteers make the rice and beans (provided by us) together, and can either prepare any additional food individually, or as a group. as you like.
+Plenty of hammocks for relaxing in your off time, and a well equipped kitchen.
+The volunteers make the rice and beans (provided by us) together as a group, or individually, as you like.

-As well, there is a row of more private cabinas which is usually occupied by guests.
+As well, there is a row of more private cabinas which are usually occupied by guests.

-We're in a small village of 300 people, situated on the confluence of two rivers, and right beside Corcovado Park.
-The main economy of the village was based on gold mining and farming, both of which still exist to this day.
+We're in a small village of 300 people, situated on the confluence of two rivers, The main economy of the village was based on gold mining which still exists to this day.
 Very slowly some of the inhabitants are getting into tourism, but you'll have a great chance to mingle with the local culture in a place that is still very traditionally tico in many ways.
 Besides the trails on our property, there is a great chance to hike in the local area.

 Limited internet access